Tvamsiprakash/artificial_minds/README.md

 ## 🎯 Project Goal
 **"We don't just predict IF they will leave; we predict WHEN."**
-By analyzing demographics, usage frequency, and support interactions, we forecast the total duration (in days) a customer represents value to the company.
+By analyzing demographics, usage frequency, and support interactions, we forecast the total duration a customer represents value to the company.

 ---